Esri/schedule-sync/README.md

 * Support for reading CSV schedule files and creation of a schedule feature table.
 See the example [activities.csv](./data/activities.csv) for a template to follow.
 * Support for pulling the field names from the CSV file.
 The field names must be provided on the first row.
-* Support for the input of display friendly, alias field names.
+* Support for the input of display-friendly, alias field names.
 The alias names must be provided on the second row.

 **Sync P6 XML Schedule Tool Features**

-* Support using data P6 XML files.
+* Support using data Oracle P6 XML files.
 P6 XML files can be exported from Primavera Cloud, Primavera P6 EPPM Servers, and Primavera P6 Professional.
 * Supports the creation of schedule tables from the P6 Project, Activity, and WBS subject areas.
 * Supports the joining of the schedule table and a feature class.
 The join is best when you have a one-to-one type join.
 * Supports the creations of a relationship class between the schedule table and feature class.
 The relationship is best when you do not have a one-to-one relationship.
 * Supports grouping date columns.
-When grouping is applied using a source schedule column two new columns are added to the feature class: one for the earliest assocated date and another for the latest assocated date.
-Grouping by date is an important workflow when we want to time enable a feature class.
+When grouping is applied using a source schedule column, two new columns are added to the feature class: one for the earliest assocated date and another for the latest assocated date.
+Grouping by date is an important workflow when we want to time-enable a feature class.
 * Supports grouping by classification columns.
 When grouping is applied using a source classification column a new column is added to the feature class for every unique value that exists in the specified column.
 Under each column the value will specify if the feature has any linked table row with the column category.
 Grouping by classification is an important workflow when we want to symbolize by a categories.